Support & resources

 The active ingredient in EPIDIOLEX is cannabidiol (CBD).
 Other ingredients that make up EPIDIOLEX include dehydrated alcohol, sesame seed oil, strawberry flavor, and sucralose (an artificial sweetener).
 Both strawberry flavor and sucralose are compatible with the ketogenic diet.

-EPIDIOLEX is made without sugar to be compatible with most epilepsy diets, such as the ketogenic diet.
+EPIDIOLEX is made without sugar, making it compatible with many epilepsy diets, including the ketogenic diet.
 However, always talk to your doctor about your dietary therapy or any changes to dietary therapy before taking EPIDIOLEX.

 Dairy products are not used in the manufacturing of EPIDIOLEX.